 Opthea Announce MST Access Hosted Conference Call with Professor Jason S. Slakter, MD

-/EIN News/ -- MELBOURNE, Australia, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Opthea Limited (ASX:OPT; NASDAQ:OPT), a clinical stage biopharmaceutical company developing novel therapies to treat highly prevalent and progressive retinal diseases, announce that MST Access will host an “Ask the Expert” conference call with Professor Jason S. Slakter, M.D. on Tuesday 13th December 6:30pm – 7:30pm EST USA (Wednesday 14th December 10:30am – 11:30am AEDT).
+MELBOURNE, Australia, Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Opthea Limited (OPTOPT, a clinical stage biopharmaceutical company developing novel therapies to treat highly prevalent and progressive retinal diseases, announce that MST Access will host an "Ask the Expert" conference call with Professor Jason S. Slakter, M.D. on Tuesday 13th December 6:30pm – 7:30pm EST USA (Wednesday 14th December 10:30am – 11:30am AEDT).

 Prof Slakter is a board certified Retinal and Macular Disease Specialist, Clinical Professor of Ophthalmology at New York University School of Medicine, and partner of Vitreous Retina Macula Consultants of New York.
 Prof Slakter will present an overview of Opthea's Phase 2b and Phase 3 clinical trial program followed by a Question and Answer session on the current management of wet AMD patients and the potential role of OPT-302 within the treatment landscape.